ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ### Low-temperature operation

 Another problem with the Mercury iTCs is that when in automated needle valve control at a temperature of less than 5 Kelvin the needle valve is fully opened, which is not optimal for temperature control.
-What our automated pressure control behaviour should do is "When below the temperature cutoff point then set the pressure to a constant value which is defined by the user with a default of 5 mbar".
+When operating below the cutoff temperature our automated pressure control behaviour will set should do is "When below the temperature cutoff point then set the pressure to a constant value which is defined by the user with a default of 5 mbar".

 ### High-temperature operation

+When operating above the cutoff temperature the MERCURY_ITC IOC should use a lookup table to decide what to set the pressure setpoint to.
+There should be a reasonable default lookup table in the common configs area, but a user should be able to set their own